Modelling Global Trade with Optimal Transport: Results

-A more clear-cut trend emerges in the wine trade (fig. \ref{fig:Brexit}B): here, the UK was consistently affected more negatively than the Republic of Ireland: British import costs from all eight countries considered rose by considerably more than those of the ROI.
-An 11\% drop in Spanish wine import was accompanied by a 0.09 point increase in trading costs, while a –8\% change in Irish imports was nonetheless accompanied by a 0.01 point decrease in costs.
-Portugese wine imports to the UK rose by 24\%, notwithstanding a 0.07 increase in trade costs.
-The picture is unchanged for South African, Australian, and New Zealand imports.
+A more clear-cut trend emerges in the wine trade (fig.~\ref{fig:Brexit}{\cs{\textbf{B}}}): here, the UK was consistently affected more negatively than the Republic of Ireland: British import costs from all eight countries considered rose by considerably more than those of the ROI.
+A 9\% drop in Spanish wine import by the UK was accompanied by a 7\% increase in trading costs, while a 13\% drop in Irish imports only meant a 5\% increase in costs.
+Portugese wine imports to the UK rose by 16\%, notwithstanding a 0.05 increase in trade costs.
+A similar pattern holds for South African, Australian, and New Zealand imports.
 The EU maintains free trade or regulatory agreements removing wine import duties with the former two \cite{EU-SADC, WFA_2016}.
-When the UK left the European Union, wine from Australia entered at the UK Global Tariff rate, which in mid-2023 was eliminated under the Australia-United Kingdom FTA \cite{DAFF_2020}.
+When the UK left the European Union, wine from Australia entered the UK Global Tariff rate, which in mid-2023 was eliminated under the Australia-United Kingdom FTA \cite{DAFF_2020}.
 South African wines, by contrast, continued to be imported to the UK tariff-free post-Brexit \cite{VINPRO_2020}.
-Yet here too, the United Kingdom's 5\% decrease in imports was driven by a 0.07 increase in trading costs; Ireland, by contrast, imported an estimated 61\% less wine, driven by a comparable 0.1 point increase in trading costs.
+Yet here too, the United Kingdom's 13\% decrease in imports was driven by a 0.07 increase in trading costs; Ireland, by contrast, imported 19\% less wine, driven by a comparable 0.07 point increase in trading costs.